 If you are considering a loft conversion, then you may be wondering why have a dormer extension?
 After all, there are other types of loft conversion such as hip to gable, Velux and mansard types to choose from.

-In simple terms, a dormer extension is a type of loft conversion.
+If you are unaware what a dormer extension is, then it is simply a type of loft conversion.
 The best way to imagine this is a structure in the shape of a box coming out the side of your roof.
-This method expands the usable space within your loft space so you can squeeze more rooms into it.
+This method expands the usable space within your loft space, so you can squeeze more rooms into it.

 Requirements for Dormer Extensions

-Planning permission is only required when extending or altering the roof space, and it exceeds specified limits and conditions.
-Your architect or building can help you decide what is required.
+Planning permission is only required when extending or altering the roof space, and if it exceeds specified limits and conditions.
+Your architect or builder can help you decide what is required.

 How many Additional Rooms Can I have?

 - The shape of your roof can influence how many potential rooms you can have.
 If you have an awkward shaped roof it may be difficult to add an extra room without it looking strange.
-Ideally you want you loft conversion to look natural as possible.
+Ideally you want your loft conversion to look as natural as possible.

 - Usable space that a loft conversion can provide is based on a head height of at least 2.2m.
 This is the distance between the bottom of the ridge timber to the top of the ceiling joist.

 - What is your current roof pitch angle?
 Higher pitched roofs enable more additional loft conversion space.